Surviving Your First Year in Logistics Sales: 8 Essential Tips

 Money-on-The-Table-Paper and Coin

-You see, many sales jobs in the transportation industry are incentivized using a base-pay-plus-commission structure.
-Under this framework, sales representatives are paid a portion of the dollars they generate for their company.
+Many sales jobs in the transportation industry are incentivized using a base-pay-plus-commission structure.
+Under this framework, sales representatives are paid a portion of the money they generate for their company.

 That said, each company organizes its commission structure differently, incentivizing current and new-business revenue on separate scales.
 For this reason, it’s important to firmly understand the compensation parameters at your company — as well as the milestones where your pay will increase.

-This will help you set income expectations during your first year and ensure you’re not discouraged if your paychecks — at least initially — don’t match what you thought you’d make when you accepted the job.
+This will help you set income expectations during your first year and ensure you’re not discouraged if your paychecks don’t match your expectations when you accepted the job.

-Whenever you start a new sales role, it’s going to be tough sledding for a while.
+When you start a new sales role, it’s likely going to be tough for a while.

 Building a customer base from scratch takes daily dedication, plenty of caffeine, and a great team to lean on.
 Unfortunately, creating a book of business means handling a lot of rejection too.